 Java is a region thriving in delicious and authentic Indonesian food.
-When you visit somewhere that’s westernised, like Bali (not that I don’t love Bali too), but you lose some of the authentic Indonesian food.
+When you visit somewhere that’s too westernised, like Bali (not that I don’t love Bali too!), but you lose some of the authentic Indonesian food.

 So whilst in Java, eat like the locals do.
-Ps, it’s some of the cheapest food in the world.
-My favourites include Mei Goreng, Ayam Goreng, and Chicken satay.
+Ps. food in Java is some of the cheapest in the world, whilst tasting so good!

 One of my favourite things to do in Java was to rent a moped in Yogyakarta and just head to the mountains.
 It’s a colder climate and because you’re higher up, you honestly have some of the most beautiful views ever.

 It was always so pretty and as long as you’re careful when heading downhill it’s safe.

 If you don’t feel confident on a moped, that doesn't mean you need to miss out.

 Hire a private car charter for the day!
 It’s not overly expensive and you’ll have the added benefit of aircon!

 You’ll probably wondering why the hell I’ve included a restaurant on a list of things to do in Java.
 Well, as a rule, I wouldn't normally, but the food here was the best I’ve had in Indonesia as a whole, and probably one of my favourite restaurants in the world.
 Big claim, I know.

 Roaster and Bear is located in Yogyakarta and it serves amazing food at a stupidly low price.
 It’s probably considered to be a mid-range restaurants in Java, but compared to Europe prices, it’s crazy cheap!